 Ryan Richards '06 (International Development) did volunteer work as the manager and chief fundraiser for a private primary and secondary school in Guatemala.
 Ryan is currently pursuing a Master's Degree at the Wagner School of Public Policy at NYU.
 He plans to be a social entrepreneur.

 Kristin Robinson '07 worked as the Publications Manager for the German Chamber of Commerce in Shanghai, China for three years.
 She is now earning a Master's degree at the London School of Economics.

 Scott Sloat '10 recently finished an internship with the Carnegie Council's education division and is currently serving in the Peace Corps.
 His country of service is the Dominican Republic.

 Nicholas Sepulveda '10 has received a Fulbright Fellowship to conduct study at the University of Iceland in Rekjavik, Iceland.
 Inspired by his anthropology work at Juniata, he will be taking Old Norse language and history courses that supplement his Juniata graduate thesis on the history of whaling in medieval Iceland.
 Studying abroad at the University of Aberdeen in Scotland thanks to a St. Andrews Society of Philadelphia scholarship will certainly help Nick adapt and learn in Rekjavik.

-Michael Thompson ’12, whose POE at Juniata was international politics and economics, will pursue a graduate degree in Chinese studies at the University of Michigan after a year abroad in Taiwan thanks to a Fulbright Teaching Fellowship.
+Michael Thompson '12 whose Program of Emphasis (POE) at Juniata was international politics and economics, is pursuing a graduate degree in Chinese studies at the University of Michigan, but not until after he explores Taiwan, thanks to a Fulbright Teaching Fellowship.

 Jeremy Weber '05 won a Fulbright Award to do research in Peru.
 He earned his Ph.D. program in Applied and Agricultural Economics at the University of Wisconsin at Madison in 2010.
 He is now a research economist for the USDA.